huaminghuangtw/Evergreen-Notes/Permanent-Notes/overthinking.md

 > _“I am an old man and have known a great many troubles, but most of them never happened.” — Mark Twain_

-> _“We suffer more in imagination than in reality” — Seneca_
+> _“We suffer more in imagination than in reality.” — Seneca_

 > _“If you spend too much time thinking about a thing, you’ll never get it done.” ― Bruce Lee_